Skip to Content

 -Make blood lead level (BLL) testing a standard part of national food and nutrition surveys

--Set up routine screening for lead poisoning in high-risk areas and vulnerable groups, like children with disabilities
+-Set up routine screening for lead poisoning focusing on high-risk areas and vulnerable populations, like children with disabilities

 -Create clear referral and treatment protocols for lead poisoning in specialized centers